 Utterback named Reynolds, a 1981 Oklahoma Christian graduate, as executive vice president in January.
-She will become the fifth active college or university president in OC’s alumni ranks, joining Andy Benton (Pepperdine University), Allison Garrett (Emporia State University), Stan Helton (Alberta Bible College) and Bill Pink (Grand Rapids Community College).
+She will become the sixth active college or university president in OC’s alumni ranks, joining Andy Benton (Pepperdine University), Allison Garrett (Emporia State University), Stan Helton (Alberta Bible College), Bill Pink (Grand Rapids Community College) and Harold Shank (Ohio Valley University).

 “The future of Seminole State College is in excellent hands,” Utterback said.
 “Over the years, I have seen Lana serve this institution with integrity, dedication and hard work.
 It is undeniable that she has a love for the college and the skills to make the college excel.
 I believe her passion for SSC, combined with her vast experience and knowledge of our campus and community, will make her an extraordinary leader – one we are extremely fortunate to have.”